konrad-rudolf/Movie-Management-System/Readme.txt

 You then have 4 options:

 1 	Add New Movie and Save
-2 	Generate List of Movies Released in a Year
-3 	Generate List of Random Movies
+2 	Generate List of Movies Released in a specified Year 3 	Generate List of Random Movies
 4 	Save & Exit